The seven household bills going up this April — and the only one going down

 NHS Dental services are free for all children under 19 and can be free for pregnant people or if you are on certain benefits.

-Natalie Hitchins, Which? head of home products and services, said: “From April 1, millions of people will face price hikes, including on broadband, mobile, water and council tax bills – and these come just a few weeks after train ticket prices increased for many.
+Natalie Hitchins, Which?’s head of home products and services, said: “From 1 April, millions of people will face price hikes, including on broadband, mobile, water and council tax bills – and these come just a few weeks after train ticket prices increased for many.

 “However, there are ways to cut costs in the face of these price rises and keep your household bills as low as possible.

 “Our research shows that switching providers if you’re out of contract can slash broadband, pay TV and mobile bills by up to £187.
-It’s also worth checking if you’re eligible for any council tax reductions or exemptions and could save money by installing a water meter.”
+It’s also worth checking if you’re eligible for any council tax reductions or exemptions, and you could save money by installing a water meter.”

-A Treasury spokesperson said: “Our decisive action has meant that inflation has more than halved to 3.4% and is forecast to fall back to the two percent target within the next three months – a full year ahead of expectations.
+A Treasury spokesperson said: “Our decisive action has meant that inflation has more than halved to 3.4 per cent and is forecast to fall back to the two per cent target within the next three months – a full year ahead of expectations.
 That is protecting households around the country from higher costs.